90-minute

 Pain Relief

 Many people who experience pain find relief during an infrared sauna treatment.
 As your blood vessels expand and circulation improves, muscle tension decreases.
-Research also shows that infrared rays also reduce the effects of arthritis by easing pain and stiffness.
+Research also shows that infrared rays reduce the effects of arthritis by easing pain and stiffness.

 Detoxification